-- Procurement, receipt, inspection, storage of fresh fuel, handling, loading, utilization, unloading, storage of spent fuel, movement and testing of fuel assemblies and core components; - (b) Recording of the identity, locations, associated dose rates, physical condition and disposition of fuel assemblies and core components; - (c) Core surveillance; - (d) Appropriate tests to obtain values for core parameters, such as those described in para.
-3.24; - (e) Actions to be taken by the reactor operator whenever core parameters are outside the operational limits and conditions for normal operation, and corrective actions to be taken to prevent operational limits and conditions from being exceeded;

-- (f) Independent review of the performance of the core and of proposals for significant modifications to components and procedures (see SSG-24 (Rev. 1) [10]); - (g) Reporting and investigation of unusual occurrences, including root cause analysis; - (h) Managing interfaces with nuclear security (see Requirement 90 of SSR-3 [1]).
+- (a) Procurement, receipt, inspection and storage of fresh fuel, handling, loading, utilization, unloading and storage of spent fuel, movement and testing of fuel assemblies and core components; - (b) Recording of the identity, locations, associated dose rates, physical condition and disposition of fuel assemblies and core components; - (c) Core surveillance; - (d) Appropriate tests to obtain values for core parameters, such as those described in para.
+3.24; - (e) Actions to be taken by the reactor operator whenever core parameters are outside the OLCs for normal operation, and corrective actions to be taken to prevent OLCs from being exceeded; - (f) Independent review of the performance of the core and of proposals for significant modifications to components and procedures (see SSG-24 (Rev. 1) [10]); - (g) Reporting and investigation of unusual occurrences, including root cause analysis; - (h) Management of interfaces with nuclear security (see Requirement 90 of SSR-3 [1]).

 2.19.
-In support of the processes established under the management system, documents such as the core management programme, procedures, specifications and drawings should be prepared, reviewed, updated, approved, issued, validated as necessary, and archived.
-Procedures for core management and fuel handling should be developed in consultation with security specialists (including physical and computer security specialists) to ensure that the interface between safety and security is adequately considered.
+In support of the processes established under the management system, documents such as the core management programme, procedures, specifications and drawings should be prepared, reviewed, updated, approved, issued, validated as necessary and archived.
+Procedures for core management and fuel handling should be developed in consultation with security specialists (including physical and computer security specialists) to ensure that the interfaces between safety and security are adequately considered.